 * China frozen chicken imports worth more than $1 bln a year

-* Brazil accounted for 85 pct of imports last year
+* Brazil accounted for 85 percent of 2016 frozen chicken imports

-* China's poultry industry recovering from bird flu crisis (Updating with details throughout)
+* China's poultry industry recovering from bird flu crisis (Adds comment from lawyer, Brazil government)

-Brazil accounted for more than 50 pct of broiler product supplies to China, the world's No. 2 poultry consumer, between 2013 and 2016, China's Commerce Ministry said in a statement.
+Brazil accounted for more than 50 percent of broiler product supplies to China, the world's No. 2 poultry consumer, between 2013 and 2016, China's Commerce Ministry said in a statement.
 It accounted for almost 85 percent of frozen chicken imports -- almost 600,000 tonnes valued at as much as $1.23 billion, according to Chinese customs data.

-Brazil replaced the United States as the top supplier of chicken after China slapped anti-dumping duties on U.S. broiler chicken products in 2010.
+Brazil replaced the United States as China's top chicken supplier after Beijing slapped anti-dumping duties on U.S. broiler chicken products in 2010.

 The investigation comes just months after Beijing slapped hefty penalties on sugar imports from top growers such as Brazil and Thailand after lobbying by domestic mills.

-In 2016, Brazil accounted for 85 percent of China's frozen chicken imports. which totaled almost 600,000 tonnes valued at as much as $1.23 billion, customs data shows.
+In 2016, Brazil accounted for 85 percent of China's frozen chicken imports - almost 600,000 tonnes valued at as much as $1.23 billion, according to customs data.

-Live broiler chicken prices in Shandong province, one of the nation's major producing areas, have since more than doubled, and were around 7.7 yuan ($1.15) on Friday, as the crisis passed and worries about infection eased.
+Live broiler chicken prices in Shandong province, one of the nation's major producing areas, have more than doubled since February and were around 7.7 yuan ($1.15) per kg on Friday.

 Any curb on foreign supplies would likely boost domestic prices further, potentially denting demand for chicken as a cheap alternative to pork, the nation's favorite meat.